 For routes EI-1, EI-2, and M-2, the probability of occupancy for Ferruginous Pygmy-Owls and Spectacled Owls stayed relatively low across time other than a higher probability of occupancy for Ferruginous Pygmy-Owl in EI-1 in the early years of the surveys (Fig. 3).
 The probability of occupancy for Ferruginous Pygmy-Owls was relatively high in both routes of Nancuchaname except in 2008 and 2009 (Fig. 3), and the probability of occupancy for the Spectacled Owls fluctuated slightly from year to year in the Nancuchaname routes (Fig. 3).

-Richness model results
+Richness Model Results

 Our estimates of each route’s community richness (Richnessh) and 90% credible intervals were 4 (4,4), 3 (3,3), 3 (3,4), 4 (4,5), 5 (5,5), and 5 (5,5) for EI-1, EI-2, M-1, M-2, N-1, and N-2, respectively.
 These median values were equivalent to the number of species detected in each route (Table 2), indicating that the probability of occupancy for undetected species was low and no additional species were predicted to be present in a route’s community, other than those that were detected.